The following are frequently asked questions about the RADx® MARS program and HL7v2.

 For how long will NIBIB fund APHL for the MARS program?
 What will happen when NIBIB stops funding APHL?

 NIBIB can fund APHL for up to 3 years, per a contract that was awarded in March 2022.
 This will allow adequate time for ReportStream to grow its connectivity to state health systems and for reporting systems to make educated decisions in choosing a hub as the home diagnostics and reporting landscape evolves.
 Use of the RADx MARS HL7v2 specification will facilitate interoperability of the reporting messages between different hubs.
+After NIBIB stops funding APHL, reporting entities who are sending data through APHL will have the option of remaining with APHL or switching to ReportStream.
+The former may carry a cost, whereas the latter is free.
+Transitioning from APHL to ReportStream involves minimal effort.

 Is the standard HL7v2 specification developed for this program consistent with FDA and other federal/state reporting requirements?

-Yes, the HL7v2 specification was built to allow communication of data required at both state and federal levels, and is consistent with FDA, CDC, and HHS requirements.
+Yes, the HL7v2 specification was built to allow communication of data required at both state and federal levels and is consistent with FDA, CDC, and HHS requirements.
 The specification was also designed to be accepted by all states and territories.
 Whether or not a message is sent to a particular state depends on that state's preferences for OTC reporting.
 The reporting systems need only to send a single HL7v2 message per test result to the hub.
 The hub sends messages to states that desire it.
 The hub also de-identifies the messages and sends them to the federal health system, HHS Protect.

 Does RADx MARS support FHIR?